toroettg/SeriesMarker/doc/source/developerdoc.rst

 Creating a Binary Distribution
 ------------------------------

-This section describes, how to create a installer for SeriesMarker from source.
+This section describes, how to create an installer for SeriesMarker from source.

 1.
     Check out SeriesMarker.